19th European Spectrum Managment Conference

 • Is the “first-come-first-served” principle in ITU satellite coordination well suited for D2D and other future connectivity models and requirements?

-• With D2D connectivity set for discussion at WRC-27, what is the situation in the interim 4 year period?
+• With key agenda items focusing on both D2D connectivity and NGSO/GSO coexistence set for discussion at WRC27, what is the situation in the interim period?
 Where does the balance lie between not stifling innovation but also ensuring the protection of all users on a temporary basis whilst long-term solutions are found?

 • Are we moving towards technology/network-neutral spectrum licences in the medium/long term?